Change Password

 • ΔQd→{e,f} = Q{d,e,f} - (Q{e,f} + Q{d}) = 36/900

-If ΔQd→{c} is greater than the predefined threshold of ΔQ, node d will be moved to community {c}, otherwise it stays in its original community.
+If ΔQd→{c} exceeds the predefined threshold of ΔQ, node d will be moved to community {c}; otherwise, it remains in its original community.

-This process is sequentially applied for all nodes and repeated until no individual move can improve the modularity or the maximum loop number is reached, completing the first phase.
+This process is applied sequentially to all nodes and repeated until no further individual move yields an improvement in modularity, or the maximum loop number is reached, completing the first phase.

 Second Phase: Community Aggregation

-Community aggregation reduces the number of nodes and edges in the graph without altering the weight of the local or the entire graph.
-After compression, nodes within a community are treated as a whole, but they are no longer isolated for modularity optimization, achieving a hierarchical (iterative) community division effect.
+Community aggregation reduces the number of nodes and edges in the graph without altering local or global edge weights.
+After this compression, nodes within a community are treated as a single unit, allowing modularity optimization to continue at a higher level.
+This results in a hierarchical (iterative), multi-level community structure.

 Considerations